uidaholib/digital-collections-docs/content/maintainers/deploy.md

 5. Inside the "_site" folder, select all (Ctrl+A) and copy (Ctrl+C).
 6. Inside the collection folder on the server, paste the files (Ctrl+V).
 Wait for all the files to transfer over.
 7. Open a new private window in your browser and test the collection to ensure everything looks correct.
+8. Check Search Sources to ensure the collection is reindexed if necessary.